 Tips for making scones include not swapping the butter for margarine or omitting any of those staple ingredients.
 Use either all-purpose flour or pastry flour for these.
 You can also use half of each.
 This results in a lighter scone.

 Crushed pineapple, or even pineapple chunks, along with vanilla are the only other things that go into the scone batter.
+Fresh pineapple would also work but you will need to add some pineapple juice.
+Bake until golden brown and watch them closely for best results.
 Then you will need almonds and milk for the topping plus icing sugar and lemon juice for the glaze.
 I like using fresh lemon juice but you can use bottled if you want.
 So now you know what you need to make these tasty tropical pineapple scones.

 Some Tips for Making Scones

 It isn’t hard to combine the ingredients for this best fruit scone recipe but it matters how you do it.
-Once you have combined the dry ingredients you need to ‘cut in’ the butter.
+Once you have combined the dry ingredients (flour mixture) you need to ‘cut in’ the butter.
 This basically means breaking large pieces of butter down until they’re smaller and coated in the dry ingredient mixture.
-The simplest way to do this is to use a pastry blender, but a pair of forks works too.
+The simplest way to do this is to use a pastry cutter or pastry blender, but a pair of forks works too.

 After that, you can work in the wet ingredients for these scones made with pineapple.
 Don’t over-mix the batter.
 Once everything is roughly combined it’s fine and you can cut out the tropical pineapple scones.
 You will get between six and eight scones depending on the size of biscuit cutter you have.
 Anything between two and three inches will work.